daschablume/g2p_correction/README.md

 `
 4. Activate the environment
 `conda activate g2p_env`
+5. Comment out `matcha-tts` in requirements.txt (because one can install matcha-tts package only using pip)
-5. Install requirements using conda
+6. Install requirements using conda
 `conda install --file requirements.txt`
-6. Install matcha-tts using pip (which is in requirements.txt, but commented out, since conda doesn't know about its existence)
+7. Install matcha-tts using pip
 `pip install matcha-tts`

 #### Run the app ####